haris18896/SQL-Docs/README.md

   * `JOIN`: Combine rows from two or more tables, based on a related column between them.
   * `UNION`: Combine the result set of two or more SELECT statements.
   * `INTERSECT`: Combine the result set of two or more SELECT statements and returns only the rows that appear in all result sets.
-  * `EXCEPT`: Combine the result set of two or more SELECT statements and returns only the rows that appear in the first result set but not in the other result set.
   * `IN`: Allows you to specify multiple values in a WHERE clause.
   * `LIKE`: Allows you to perform pattern matching.
   * `BETWEEN`: Selects values within a given range.
   * `EXISTS`: Tests for the existence of any records in a subquery.
-  * `ANY`: Compares a value to any applicable value in the list according to the condition.
-  * `ALL`: Compares a value to every applicable value in the list according to the condition.
-  * `CASE`: Creates different outputs based on conditions.
-  * `COALESCE`: Returns the first non-null expression in the list.
-  * `NULLIF`: Returns NULL if the two expressions are equal.
   * `NATURAL JOIN`: Performs a join by implicitly selecting the columns with the same name in the two tables.
   * `CROSS JOIN`: Returns the Cartesian product of the two tables.
   * `INNER JOIN`: Returns rows when there is at least one match in both tables.